ionata/drupal-module-tinymce/README.md

     remove this notice, please see this page: https://www.tiny.cloud/docs/quick-start/#step3addyourapikey.

+  - Enable image upload

+    To enable image upload in the editor, please add the following parameters to the editor settings in the json object:
+    ```
+    "automatic_uploads": true,
+    "images_upload_url": "/tinymce/upload",
+    ```
+    Please note that /tinymce/upload will be accessible only to user with TinyMCE "Upload files" permission.

 * Customize the way TinyMCE is loaded in Administration » Configuration » Text formats » TinyMCE Settings tab.